 My next stop was our well-stocked kitchen since I also had fruit and granola bars alongside the toys and clothes and photographs in my pack.
 The antiseptic cleanliness of the marble counters reflected the ghostly moonlight, bathing the space in a bluish glow.
 I made short work of securing provisions before creeping down the short set of stairs leading to the back door and basement.
 A deadbolt lock and doorknob was all that stood between me and freedom.

 I still don’t know where I thought I was going.
 Perhaps I was fully dressed in my dream and heading for my best friend’s house on the other side of the gravel pit.
-I could have been taking off for a ride in my dad’s work van.
+I could have been taking off for a ride in my dad’s work van with my sister.
 In the real world, I stepped onto the frozen concrete pad outside and closed the door behind me.
 Summer would have provided two steps down to comfy grass, but in the dead of winter, it was only a couple of inches to a foot of snow that wouldn’t melt until April.
 There would have been a slight pause as I leaned with what little weight I possessed to force my bare foot through the frozen inch and a half of glittering crystals that formed a solid crust on top of the snow.